Have you ever had an idea for a product that you think people would buy? Maybe a lifestyle brand or online pet store that you could call your own?

 The answer is that it depends.
-Shopify has three different pricing plans, ranging from $29 to $299 per month.
+Shopify has three different monthly pricing plans, ranging from $39 to $399.
 You will also need to pay other costs, like your domain (+-$10) or business registration.

-Over time, it’s expected that your costs will increase as you will need things like more advanced apps, a marketing budget, and a product testing budget.
+Over time, your costs will be expected to increase as you will need more advanced apps, a marketing budget, and a product testing budget.
 Click here to learn more about the funding you need to start a Shopify store.

 How long does it take to start a Shopify store?

 It takes about 15 minutes to sign up for a Shopify account and start setting up your store.
-However, it’s important to note that building a successful Shopify store takes a much longer time, as well as effort and consistency.
+However, it’s important to note that building a successful Shopify store takes much longer time, effort, and consistency.

 Do I need to be a tech expert to start a Shopify store?

 No, you don’t need to be a tech expert to start a Shopify store.
-The platform is designed for people who are non-technical, and it’s easy to use.
+The platform is designed for non-technical people, and it’s easy to use.